 Students can access two scheduled lessons each week to complete tasks and assessment in accordance with the Work Rate Calendar.
 Lessons are delivered via the Cairns SDE online learning platform.
 Students are encouraged to undertake independent study through the Cairns SDE online learning platform.

 Student Requirements

 Computer, access to internet, email, printer, scanner, telephone or headset with microphone, exercise book, stationery.
+Via Campion students can access the digital version of the textbook Tapis Volant 2.

 Year 9 French